twjeffery/DIO-test-2/docs/get-started/support.md

 The GOA design system is supported by the design system team.
 For help, questions, or feedback, contact the [design system team]()
 <br><br>

 The design system team uses slack to communicate with the DIO service teams.
+You can find the different channels and their uses below:
+<br><br>

 | Channel name        | Description         |
 |:-------------|:------------------|